 Many of the metaphysical story lines and uncanny coincidences Kelly writes about in her books are inspired by her own remarkable experiences.
 Like the time when she was 9-years-old and, a few days after her grandma died, Kelly had a dream where her grandma appeared and talked to her.
 It wasn’t like a regular dream.
 There was no setting and no script.
 Just young Kelly and her dead grandma looking right at each other and talking, only they both knew her grandma was no longer in the land of the living.
 It freaked Kelly out, for sure.
 But she used the event as a catalyst to learn and grow, beginning a life-long interest in the kind of otherworldly experiences which many of us have, yet can’t fully explain.

-Send Kelly a list of 5 things she should know about you?
+Send Kelly 5 things she should know about you?